 It is not easy to break someone's heart, even if it seems like the right thing to do.
-Pat yourself in the back for being brave and mustering the courage to be honest about how you felt.
+Pat yourself on the back for being brave and mustering the courage to be honest about how you felt.

 Why did you dump your girlfriend or boyfriend?
-Was it because she was flirting with others or was it because he couldn't stop looking at other women?
-Was it because she was too clingy or was it because he was being abusive towards you?
+Was it because she was flirting with others, or was it because he couldn't stop looking at other women?
+Was it because she was too clingy, or was it because he was being abusive towards you?

 Re-think all your ex's flaws and bad habits so that you don't put yourself at fault for taking the relationship to a breaking point.

-5) Think of the Breakup as a Favor to Your Ex
+5. Think of the breakup as a favor to your ex.

 You could have run away from the responsibility of breaking up fair and square by seeing someone else behind your partner's back.
 You could have kept lying to your boyfriend or girlfriend about your feelings.
 You could have manipulated your partner by still being in the relationship just for materialistic benefits.
 You could have shown fake feelings of attachment just so that you could continue physical intimacy with your ex.
 But you did not do any of this and you decided to tell it like it is.